-We have established a portfolio of approved sub-brands, reflecting the uniqueness of some parts of the university and the audiences they serve.
-This portfolio must be carefully managed as failure of a sub-brand can jeopardise the parent brand.
+Our approved sub-brands reflect the uniqueness of some parts of the university and the audiences they serve.
+They must be carefully managed, as failure of a sub-brand can jeopardise the parent brand.

-In general, internal departments supporting our staff and student communities are best represented by our parent brand, emphasising the university’s authority, cohesion and unity.
+In general, internal departments supporting our staff and student communities are best represented by the University of Greenwich parent brand, emphasising our authority, cohesion and unity.

 Departments or faculties that regularly engage in local, national or global promotional and/or recruitment activities are permitted a sub-brand in exceptional circumstances.

-How we have assessed our existing sub-brand portfolio
+How we established our current portfolio of sub-brands

-We assessed the benefits of our sub-brands taking into consideration whether these outweigh the parent brand’s own advantages, which include:
+We assessed the benefits of our sub-brands, taking into consideration whether these outweigh the parent brand’s own advantages.
+These include:

 Brand cohesion: a strong identity is easy for consumers to understand and supports the overall brand message